The complete monitoring experience for your phone

 Financial Vulnerability

-Older populations are easy targets as most have money in the form of retirement funds, savings, and other assets.
+Older populations are easy targets, as most have money in the form of retirement funds, savings, and other assets.
 According to the Federal Reserve, the median retirement account savings for individuals between ages 55 and 64 is roughly $185,000.

 Scammers target this considerable amount of money.
 Many older people fall victim to scams that promise to improve their financial situation or provide a miracle cure for their medical condition.